rvaiya/keyd/man.md

 `:<parent>` to the layer name.

 The *layout* is a special layer from which mappings are drawn if no other layers are active.
-The default layout is called *main* and is the one to which mappings are assigned if no layer heading is present.
+The default layout is called **main** and is the one to which mappings are assigned if no layer heading is present.
 By default all keys are defined as themselves in the main layer.
-Layers which intend to be used as layouts will likely want to inherit from main.
+Layouts should inherit from main to avoid having to explicitly define each key.
 The default layout can be changed by including layout(<layer>) at the top of the config file.

 ## The Modifier Layout